teddybear082/crus_ai_npc/README.md

 Convai: https://www.convai.com/  (their support to me as someone creating free stuff with a not officially supported engine, Godot, has been truly remarkable!)

-Thank you so much to all of the above for creating such technology!!
+Thank you so much to all of the above for creating such technology!!  '

+All licenses for the above are as reflected on their websites/github; nothing contained here is intended to modify their licenses.